haavard/fishjit/README.md

 =======
 fishjit is a just-in-time compiler for the [><>][1] esoteric programming language.
 It is written in C using the [DynASM][2] dynamic assembler.
-Currently only supports the amd64 architecture.
+Currently only supports the amd64 architecture on Linux.

 Known limitations:
  - No i386 support